 The second challenge is continuing to grow and develop amid potentially strict up-or-out policies.
 The third challenge is coping with the additional hours and travel demanded by the consulting lifestyle.

-But for those committed problem-solvers willing to pay the price, consulting can be an ideal career choice.
+But for those committed problem-solvers willing to pay the price, management consulting can be an ideal career choice.